Welcome to Scream Logbook

 Stackoverflow thread on this issue

-Check paths with type -a ruby
+Check paths with type -a ruby or which -a ruby

-Check versions with ruby --version
+Check versions with ruby --version, gem --version

 Which is why you need Ruby Environment Manager: